MarioSimou/style-loader-usable-sample/README.md

 ```
 npm install
 ```
-- start project:
+- start project - it will open browser with the app's page:
 ```
 npm start
 ```
-it opens browser with the app's page.

 - open devtools in console tab and have a look on a reversed order of rendered components - it would be:

 ```